rabucejojr/laravel-app/README.md

-# File Tracing System
+# File Locator System

 ## Introduction

 The File Tracing System is a web application developed using ReactJS for the front-end, Laravel for the back-end, and MySQL as the database.
-This system is designed to manage and track files within an organization.
+This system is designed to visually track files within an organization's cabinets.

 ## Features

 - User authentication and authorization.
-- File upload and management.
-- File categorization and tagging.
+- File data entry and tabulation.
 - Advanced search and filtering options.
 - User-friendly interface for seamless user experience.